AngularJSUtah/meetups/README.md

 Welcome to AngularJS Utah's GitHub happy place!

 This repo is a place for EVERYONE to vote on and propose new topics for upcoming meetups.
-If you want to RSVP for a meetup, go to [http://www.meetup.com/AngularJS-Utah/](http://www.meetup.com/AngularJS-Utah/).
+If, instead, you are looking to RSVP for a meetup, go to [http://www.meetup.com/AngularJS-Utah/](http://www.meetup.com/AngularJS-Utah/).

 <hr />